RoosterDragon/Desktop-Ponies/Content/readme.txt

 Latest changes:

+v1.42.2.1:
+- Fixed bug in v1.42.2 where ponies would freak out near screen edges.
+- Fixed manual control during games.
+- Fixed bug where removing all poines did not always return you to the main menu.

 v1.42.2:
 - Games are now working again.
 - If a pony is removed, any effects it spawned are now removed immediately.